 Final Verdict

-There you have it!
-That’s how to smoke corned beef brisket in electric smoker.
-As long as you follow the steps outlined above, I guarantee that your family and friends will be blown away by this meal.
+And there you have it!
+This is how to smoke corned beef brisket in an electric smoker.
+By adhering to the steps delineated above, I can assure you that your loved ones and acquaintances will be astounded by this delectable meal.

-Just remember to use a meat thermometer for perfectly smoked corned beef brisket every time!
-And if you found this article helpful or have any suggestions, be sure to leave a comment below.
-Thanks, and happy smoking.
+Always remember to utilize a meat thermometer for flawlessly smoked corned beef brisket on each occasion!
+Furthermore, if you found this article beneficial or have any constructive feedback, feel free to leave a comment below.
+Thank you, and may you enjoy a gratifying smoking experience.